Meta Ads vs Google Demand Gen for Ecommerce: Which Channel Drives Better ROI?

 What Are Meta Ads (Facebook & Instagram Ads)?

-For example, an eCommerce brand can retarget recent site visitors with a limited-time promotion, turning existing interest into immediate sales and helping maintain short-term revenue.
+Meta Ads excel at retargeting and conversion-focused strategies.
+For example, an eCommerce brand can retarget recent website visitors, cart abandoners, or past customers with a limited-time promotion or discount, turning existing intent into immediate sales and supporting short-term revenue growth.

 What Are Platform Comparable Metrics and Why They Matter